-21 Concluding Observations on the fourth periodic report of Georgia Adopted by the Committee at its seventy-fourth session (16 January-3 February 2017), Committee on the Rights of the Child; UN Doc.
+&lt;sup>22 Concluding Observations on the fourth periodic report of Georgia Adopted by the Committee at its seventy-fourth session (16 January-3 February 2017), Committee on the Rights of the Child; UN Doc.
 CRC/C/GEO/CO/4, para.
 9 (a)

-22 See above paragraph 2.9.
+&lt;sup>23 See above paragraph 2.9.

-January 201523.
-Its article 35 regulates the interviews with the child victim of sexual abuse.
-Unfortunately, in Georgia, the Convention has not been duly transposed into domestic legislation with appropriate implementation policies and tools.
-According to the European legal framework, interviews have to be conducted inter alia without undue delay, adapted, carried out by trained professionals, likely the same professionals throughout the proceedings, as limited as possible and videotaped.
+conducted inter alia without undue delay, adapted, carried out by trained professionals, likely the same professionals throughout the proceedings, as limited as possible and videotaped.
 Yet, these practical steps are not fully undertaken by the Georgian authorities.